OLODUDE Ibukunolu Isaac

 Publications:

-5. Olodude I. I. (2024a).
-Kukurúùkúù: Ecospiritual Implications of the Sounds of the Cockcrow in Yoruba Rural Dwellings.
+1. Olodude I. I. (2024).
+Kukurúùkúù: Ecospiritual implications of the Sounds of the Cockcrow in Yoruba Rural Dwellings.
 Journal of the British Academy.
 Vol. 12 (1&2).
+(United Kingdom)

-7. Olodude I. I. (2024c).
+1. Olodude I. I. (2024).
 Linguistic Contestations in the ‘City of 201 Gods’: Identity Construction among Hausa Immigrants in Ile-Ife, Nigeria.
 SCOPUS/ISI SOAS Global Council for Anthropological Linguistics (GLOCAL) African Assembly on Linguistic Anthropology (AFALA) 2023 Conference Proceedings Book.
+(United Kingdom)

 Staff Profile